GispoCoding/QGIS-visualization-workshop/README.md

 3. Use expressions and dynamic styling.
 We will cover those later.

 ## Importing visualization resources
 Most of the resources QGIS uses for visualization is XML-based or text based.
 This means that exporting and importing data is relatively easy.

-Add layer from the data folder to your QGIS project.
+First add layer from the data folder to your QGIS project (e.g. the countries dataset)

 I have shared some of my QGIS resources to a [separate repository. ](https://github.com/tjukanovt/qgis_styles)

 ![You can import style files directly from an URL to your Style Manager.](https://raw.githubusercontent.com/GispoCoding/QGIS-visualization-workshop/master/images/import_style.PNG)

-Try to import a few styles from [Klas Karlsson's awesome collection](http://qgis-hub.fast-page.org/styles.php?i=1) and apply those to your layers.
+*Try to import a few styles from [Klas Karlsson's awesome collection](http://qgis-hub.fast-page.org/styles.php?i=1) and apply those to your layers.*

 ## Introduction to QGIS expressions
 Expressions in QGIS are "SQL'ish" way to select, filter and process data.
 It is extremely powerful way not only to do basic data operations but also to use in visualization.